OfficeDev/office-js-docs-pr/docs/develop/common-coding-issues.md

 ## Excel Range limits

-Excel developers need to be aware of two data size limitations:
+If you're building an Excel add-in that uses ranges, be aware of the following size limitations:

 - Excel on the web has a payload size limit for requests and responses of 5MB. `RichAPI.Error` will be thrown if that limit is exceeded.
 - A range is limited to five million cells for set operations.

-If you expect user input to exceed those amounts, be sure to check the data and split the ranges into multiple objects.
-You'll also need separate `context.sync()` calls to avoid overwhelming the Excel cloud service.
+If you expect user input to exceed these limits, be sure to check the data and split the ranges into multiple objects.
+You'll also need to submit multiple `context.sync()` calls to avoid the smaller range operations getting batched together again.

 Your add-in might be able to use [RangeAreas](/javascript/api/excel/excel.rangeareas) to strategically update cells within a larger range.
 See [Work with multiple ranges simultaneously in Excel add-ins](../excel/excel-add-ins-multiple-ranges.md) for more information.